hashicorp/terraform-provider-aws/website/docs/r/api_gateway_stage.html.markdown

 * `client_certificate_id` - (Optional) The identifier of a client certificate for the stage.
 * `description` - (Optional) The description of the stage.
 * `documentation_version` - (Optional) The version of the associated API documentation
-* `variables` - (Optional) A map that defines the stage variables
+* `variables` - (Optional) Map that defines the stage variables
-* `tags` - (Optional) A map of tags to assign to the resource.
+* `tags` - (Optional) Map of tags to assign to the resource.
 If configured with a provider [`default_tags` configuration block](https://registry.terraform.io/providers/hashicorp/aws/latest/docs#default_tags-configuration-block) present, tags with matching keys will overwrite those defined at the provider-level.
 * `xray_tracing_enabled` - (Optional) Whether active tracing with X-ray is enabled.
 Defaults to `false`.

 ### Access Log Settings